Darktrace Privacy & Data Protection Policy

 Darktrace may collect and process the following data about you:

-- Information that you provide us to use the Darktrace Customer Portal to include email address and phone number.
+- Contact and Identity Data such as your name, email, address and phone number.
 Phone numbers are used for two factor authentication and support services.

 - verifying your credentials,